shaqq/checkin-service/README.md

 }
 ```

-Get a single user at `/businesses/:business`
+Get a single business at `/businesses/:business`

 ```
 curl -X GET